There are now 3 possible online modes for units:

 - Students are able to (1) develop elementary skills in reading, writing, listening and speaking in the Spanish language; (2) be familiar with sociolinguistic conventions in Spanish; (3) have an elementary knowledge of culture and society in Spanish-speaking countries; (4) develop independent learning skills and interpersonal skills; and (5) have an increased awareness of language and language use in both Spanish and English.

-- Typically this unit is assessed in the following ways: (1) short tests and online exercises; (2) oral participation and role-play; and (3) an end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) short tests and online exercises; (2) oral participation and role-play; and (3) an end-of-semester examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)